 Where does the money come from?
 Who are your funders?

-We have a crowdfunder online and with this and direct donations we have been given about £20,000 (you can see the names of some of the donors of larger amounts on the Fundrazr unless they choose to be anonymous).
+We have an online crowdfunder (you can see the names of some of the donors of larger amounts on the Fundrazr unless they choose to be anonymous).
 We have had money from LUSH, from Guerilla Foundation and Passionists.
 A Christian network has given us money but they asked not to be named.
-We spend money on materials, leaflets, travel, room hire, equipment and we also have made a few payments as part of a compensatory budget approach we are trialing.
+We spend money on materials, leaflets, travel, room hire, equipment and we also have made a few payments as part of a compensatory budget approach we are trialling.

 Are you a registered company?
 What kind?
 Do you file audited accounts?